mesmacosta/alpha_vantage_bdd/README.md

 Set your Alpha Vantage API KEY at the file ./features/environment.py

-Go to for instructions on getting your key: https://www.alphavantage.co/support/#api-key
+For instructions on getting your key, go to: https://www.alphavantage.co/support/#api-key

 ## 2. Running the test suite